Quiirex/ChaCha_Cipher/README.md

 # ChaCha(20) Cipher

-A python + tkinter application of the ChaCha(20) cipher.
+A python + tkinter implementation of the ChaCha(20) cipher from scratch.

 ## The background